 Aviation History: Flew occasionally as a child.
 Got interested as a young adult.
 Gave up as a family man and workaholic.
 Finally licensed in 1996 at age 48.
 Instrument rating 1999.
 The whole story: How I came to be a private pilot.

-AOPA Airport Support Network - Appointed volunteer for TRK
+AOPA Airport Support Network - Former volunteer for TRK